presidential-innovation-fellows/apps-gov/README.md

 ### How to run this locally

-Clone this repo https://github.com/mbland/jekyll_pages_api_search/ and update your `Gemfile` to set the url path to this gem in your local directory

-Within the apps-gov repo, run `./go init` which installs the npm modules (specified in package.json).
-Specifically, we need browserify and uglifyify to compile the custom js/products.js code into js/products-bundle.js, as specified in the jekyll_pages_api_search: browserify: property of _config.yml.

-Then, run `./go build` and `./go serve` to run the `bundler-aware` Jekyll build and serve commands, respectively.
-The .go script also sets the `NODE_PATH environment` variable to add the `node_modules` directory, so that the locally-installed browserify and uglifyify modules are discoverable.

-Navigate to

 1. Install [Ruby](https://www.ruby-lang.org/) on your system.
 This site requires version 2.2.4 or greater.
 You can see if a compatible version is already installed by running `ruby -v` in a terminal window.